DarkEyes/VLTimeSeriesCausality/README.md

 A framework to infer causality on a pair of time series of real numbers based on Variable-lag Granger causality (VL-Granger) and transfer entropy (VL-Transfer Entropy).

-Typically, Granger causality and transfer entropy has an assumption of a fixed and constant time delay between the cause and effect.
+Typically, Granger causality and transfer entropy have an assumption of a fixed and constant time delay between the cause and effect.
 However, for a non-stationary time series, this assumption is not true.
 For example, considering two time series of velocity of person A and person B where B follows A. At some time, B stops tying his shoes, then running to catch up A. The fixed-lag assumption is not true in this case.

 We propose a framework that allows variable-lags between cause and effect in Granger causality and transfer entropy to allow them to deal with variable-lag non-stationary time series.